donbay01/mentor_app/README.md

 ## Todo

-1. Session
-2. Skills entered by mentor
-3. Mentors 2 types career mentor and mock interview
+1. Mentors 2 types career mentor and mock interview
-4. Profile completed one unit each
+2. Profile completed one unit each